hb020/PoE_Ethernet_GPIB_Adapter/docs/dn.md

 While there are a few open-source GPIB controller projects, most of them rely on USB, Raspberry Pi, or WiFi/Bluetooth connectivity.
 These solutions do not meet my requirements.
 Using over 10 adapters with USB would result in a serial port management nightmare and require a service running on a local computer to forward all ports over the network for access from any computer.

 WiFi could resolve this but would introduce multiple devices in close proximity to sensitive test setups, which I find suboptimal.
 One PoE-powered GPIB project based on the RP2040 was mentioned on the EEVblog forum but was never published and seemed to have stalled.
-Therefore, I designed my own adapter while ensuring compatibility with the largest open-source adapter, the AR488.
+Therefore, I designed my own adapter while ensuring compatibility with one of the largest open-source adapter, the AR488.

 Based on these requirements, the design was divided into the following components: